uber/react-vis/docs/treemap.md

 - Should accept arguments (leaf)

-Pass in a function that will be used for get inner content of leaf.
+Pass in a function that will be used to get inner content of leaf.
 Can return a string or react component (JSX)

 #### getChildren (optional)